-Your financing details will be available on your Escoffier Student Portal (Online Campus).
-Any student experiencing financial difficulty should immediately contact support@escoffieronline.com.
-Students who have payment plans that are delinquent thirty (30) days, or more, may have their Online Campus access restricted until their account is current.
+A monthly payment plan is available for students that agree to pay their payments monthly via the Escoffier Student Portal.
+A promissory note listing the terms and conditions of the payment plan must be agreed to and signed by the student.
+Any student experiencing financial difficulty should immediately contact studentaccounts@escoffieronline.com.
+Students who have payment plans that are severely delinquent may have their Online Campus access restricted until their account is current.